Three more arrested over 2.2 million cigarette bust, thought to be linked to Malaysian criminal syndicate

 More people have been arrested over a 2.2 million cigarette border bust and an attempt to evade $2.72 million in excise tax, with authorities now believing they are linked to a Malaysian organised-crime syndicate.

-The find was Customs' single highest single-seizure for illicitly imported cigarettes at the time.
+The find was Customs' highest single-seizure for illicitly imported cigarettes at the time.

-After a New Zealand-bound shipment, sent from Malaysia, arrived in mid-July Customs found some 2.2 million cigarettes inside stacks of metal frames.
+After a New Zealand-bound shipment, sent from Malaysia and declared as 175 roof extension units, arrived in mid-July, Customs found some 2.2 million cigarettes inside the stacks of metal frames.

 Initially a 30-year-old Malaysian man, who has interim name suppression, was arrested for attempting to evade $2.72m in duty tax and GST.
 He is the sole director of what Customs alleges to be a "shell" company linked to the shipment.